 WELCOME FROM THE TWIN CITIES ESTATE PLANNING COUNCIL!

-Our website is intended to help you find qualified professionals, informative articles and other resources related to estate planning in the Twin Cities of St. Paul and Minneapolis, Minnesota.
-Please check out our calendar of events, as well as the members section to familiarize yourself with our ogranization.
+Our website is intended to help you find qualified professionals, informative articles, and other resources related to estate planning in the Twin Cities of St. Paul and Minneapolis, Minnesota.
+Please review our calendar of events and the members section to become familiar with our organization.

 Inquiries from individuals outside the Twin Cities area are encouraged.
-We ask that you send any questions or suggestions to: admin@twincitiesepc.org or phone us at 763-208-9119.
+We invite you to submit any questions or suggestions to admin@twincitiesepc.org.
 We look forward to hearing from you!

 Dear Current and Former Members and Guests of the Council:

 Thank you for being part of our group!
 We appreciate your continued interest and support and remain committed to meeting your needs.
-As always, we welcome your input on programs/topics, meeting formats or anything else that is important to your experience.
+As always, we welcome your input on programs/topics, meeting formats, or any other aspect that is important to your experience.

-If you are a past member or guest, please consider joining.
-We would love to have you back!
+If you are a past member or guest, we invite you to consider joining or rejoining.
+We would love to connect at a breakfast meeting or over cocktails!

 Best Regards,